jrrohrer/yarn-stasher-rails/NOTES.md

     - added links to user profiles in the project views & comments section
     - added some basic styling (pulled from previous iteration of this project)
     - displayed user's projects as info cards on their profile page

+  6/4
+    - screen recording session
+      - add profile photo to user model using Active Storage
+      - add ability to add photos to a project show page
+      - refactoring session